rebasu/pygui_tutorial2022/README.md

 # pygui_tutorial2022
-Project tutorial for UNCLE ENGINEER class
+Project tutorial for UNCLE ENGINEER class.
 This project contains 5 tabs in GUI, 1 tab is WIP.
 - TAB1: (Crypto) Currenct exchange in THB
   - 3 inputs